 Based on Table 2, the results show that adding more moringa leaf powder tends to reduce the moisture content of chicken dendeng by 8.58%.
 When added in large percentage, this increases the total solids, thereby reducing the percentage of water.
-According to SNI 2908:2013, chicken dendeng should have a moisture content that is neither too high nor too low, a maximum of 12%.
+According to SNI 2908:2013 (??
+Indonesian National Standard), chicken dendeng should have a moisture content that is neither too high nor too low, a maximum of 12%.
 This affects the shelf life of the chicken dendeng product.
 The higher the moisture content in food, the greater the likelihood that the food will spoil and not last long (Waryat and Handayani, 2020).

-According to Sabtu and Armadianto (2019), the decrease in moisture content in chicken dendeng can be caused by the process of osmosis.
+According to Sabtu and Armadianto (2019) (Reference missing), the decrease in moisture content in chicken dendeng can be caused by the process of osmosis.
 Osmosis is the process of water transfer from a substance with low concentration (hypotonic) to a substance with high concentration (hypertonic).
 The water content of chicken dendeng treated with moringa leaf powder tends to be lower than that of chicken dendeng without moringa leaf (T0).
 According to Ramamurthy et al., (2021), moringa leaf powder contain large amounts of phenolic compounds, which can suppress the increase in moisture content in dendeng.
 This is supported by the opinion of Moura, et al., (2023), who stated that moringa leaf powder act as a natural preservative that aims to extend the shelf life of food products.

 Previous studies, such as those by Utami and Qohar (2022), found that the moisture content of dried chicken meat from culled laying hens treated with red ginger (Zingiberofficinale Rose) ranged from 12 to 27%.
-Hermayasari's (2015) study found that the moisture content in beef dendeng coated with beeswax as an edible coating was 14.5%.
-Sugiarto and Nuun's (2023) study found that the moisture content in beef dendeng ranged from 22.08 to 24.12%.
-Ina's (2021) research found that the moisture content in beef dendeng ranged from 45.65 to 55.85%.
+Hermayasari et al's (2015) study found that the moisture content in beef dendeng coated with beeswax as an edible coating was 14.5%.
+Sugiarto and Nuun's (Cross check with reference quoted) (2023) study found that the moisture content in beef dendeng ranged from 22.08 to 24.12%.
+Ina (2021) research found that the moisture content in beef dendeng ranged from 45.65 to 55.85%.
 The results of Fazila et al.'s (2023) research stated that the moisture content in beef dendeng ranged from 8.69 to 13.36%.
 The results of research by Mehang et al. (2022) state that the moisture content in smoked chicken dendeng ranges from 8.15 to 9.55%.
 The different moisture content test results in SNI 2908:2013 and previous studies are due to the use of different types, treatments, and drying temperatures and durations.

+(quote the references as per the format of the journal)

-The Effect of Adding Moringa Leaf Powder on the Water Acitivity (Aw) of Fermented Free-Range Chicken Dendeng
+The Effect of Adding Moringa Leaf Powder on the Water Acitivity (aw) of Fermented Free-Range Chicken Dendeng

-The results of the analysis of variance show that the addition of moringa leaf powder to fermented free-range chicken dendeng at different percentages has a significant effect (p<0.05) on Aw.
-The average Aw values of fermented free-range chicken dendeng are presented in Table 3.
+The results of the analysis of variance show that the addition of moringa leaf powder to fermented free-range chicken dendeng at different percentages has a significant effect (p<0.05) on aw.
+The average aw values of fermented free-range chicken dendeng are presented in Table 3.

 Table 3.
 Average Water Activity Values in Fermented Free-Range Chicken Dendeng